unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/02_cell-lifecycle.md

 A Published cell cannot undergo structural modifications or be deleted as this could break clients or other cells using it.

-If a Published data store is imported by a Published web API, then the data store cannot be reverted to Draft state while the API remains Published.
+If a Published Data Store is imported by a Published web API, then the Data Store cannot be reverted to Draft state while the API remains Published.

 #### Deprecated